 How can you be proactive about this?
 By knowing your sales speed and supply cycle.
 The easiest way to accomplish this is by not relying solely on the tools that Amazon provides.
-If you invest in an ecommerce inventory management software solution that integrates with FBA, rather than depending on the dashboard that Amazon provides, you will be able to set your own reorder alerts and stay on top of your inventory as you see fit.
+If you invest in an FBA management software, rather than depending on the dashboard that Amazon provides, you’ll be able to set your own reorder alerts and stay on top of your inventory as you see fit.
 This will ensure that you won’t be disappointing your customers with back-orders or overselling.

 2. Pay Attention to Every Product

 All of your products are unique – and you need to treat them that way.
 It’s easy to consolidate orders, and it saves on costs and shipping.
 However, doing so won’t benefit you if half of your inventory sits on the shelves, not selling like your other half.
 That means that you must look at each product individually and order inventory accordingly.
 Of course, the great performers will need to be reordered more often, while your slower-moving stock should only be purchased as it moves.

 It may benefit you to automate sales cycles for some of your products once you have an idea of how they perform.
 Just be sure that if you do that, you are also paying attention to any recent trends and where we are on the calendar – seasonal sales waves can greatly affect the amount of stock that you need to have on-hand.

 3. Keep a Close Eye on Your Promotions